-IF KEITH MENDALSEN knew that the sausage and egg croissant would be his last meal, he would have ordered two or three more of them at the drive-thru.
+IF KEITH MENDALSEN had known that the sausage and egg croissant would be his last meal, he would have ordered two or three more of them at the drive-thru.
 He would have gorged on as many calorie-laden breakfast menu items as he could devour—and keep down.

 Mendalsen Investments occupied the twelfth floor of the ALCO Development Building in Santa Monica, California.
 If the firm’s suite were a table, Keith’s private inner office would be the centerpiece that decorated it.
 A marvel of contemporary corporate architecture, it was enclosed in floor-to-ceiling glass and lit from within like a tropical aquarium.

 He enjoyed a spectacular 180-degree view of the Santa Monica beach and pier on one side, and a view of his support staff’s cubicles on the other.
-Everything from his imported Italian credenza to his throne-like chair—burgundy leather with gold buttons and engraved armrests—proclaimed his financial success.
+Everything from his imported Italian credenza to his throne-like, burgundy leather chair with gold buttons and engraved armrests, proclaimed his financial success.

-This morning, a slow elevator lit the fuse on one of his frequent bad moods.
-Then, after a heated phone call that ended with a client’s threat to fire him, he slammed the phone down and hurled his paper cup of piping-hot coffee at the glass wall that framed his door.
-Half of the searing French Roast exited the cup during his windup and burned the back of his hand.
-His long scream started from pain, then changed to anger.
-He sucked his scalded knuckles.
+This morning, an elevator that stopped on every floor lit the fuse for a particularly bad mood.
+Then, after a heated phone call that ended with a client’s threat to fire him, he had slammed the phone down and hurled his paper cup of coffee at the glass wall that framed his door.
+Half of the searing French Roast sloshed from the cup during his windup, scalding the back of his hand.
+After a scream that went from pain to anger, he sucked his knuckles.

-He knew she would rush to him with the self-conscious subservience that he liked.
-Her face would be red; she blushed for almost any reason.
-Complaints, compliments or any special attention always flushed the twenty-six-year old’s cheeks, which then drained to blotch her pale neck.
-During her first stint as a temp in his office, Keith had developed a perverse fondness for Carrie’s blushing.
-It was a secret reason he had requested her by name from her agency this time.
-After only a few conversations with her, he learned how to work his words like a lever that controlled her complexion—filling her face full of color before pausing to let it subside for a refill.
+He knew she would rush to him with the self-conscious subservience Keith liked.
+Reprimands always flushed the twenty-six-year old’s cheeks, which then drained to blotch her pale neck.
+During her first stint as a temp in his office, Keith had developed a taste for making Carrie blush.
+It was a secret reason he had requested her by name from the agency.

-She hurried to Keith’s office without putting down her handbag.
-What could she have done this time?
-She remembered how, two days ago, she had watched spit-laced words fly from Keith’s lips during a tantrum over an incorrect lunch order she had delivered to his desk.
-She took a deep breath and tried to exhale her nervousness.
-When she reached his door, she saw tentacles of coffee stretching down the glass wall and a toppled paper coffee cup on the carpet beside his desk.
+Carrie hurried to Keith’s office without putting down her handbag.
+She took a deep breath and tried to exhale her nervousness before she reached his door.
+She saw tentacles of coffee stretching down the glass wall and a toppled paper cup on the carpet.

-Keith pursed his lips and shook his head.
-He rocked in his big chair and pointed to a bottle of water on the corner of his desk.
+Keith shook his head and rocked in his big chair.
+He pointed to a bottle of water on the corner of his desk.
 “What is this?” he said.